Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

     print char
 ```

-Woah!
 What's going on here!?
 Well, instead of iterating over all of the integers in a `range(len(my_str))` call like we did in our first `for` loop, we've gotten Python to simply iterate over all of the individual characters in our string, `my_str`.
-So in each iteration of this `for` loop, `char` stores a different letter of `my_str`, and then the call `print char` prints that character.
-So, in the end, we get the same result as either of our `while` loops above, and the less Pythonic `for` loop that we wrote above.
+In each iteration of this `for` loop, `char` stores a different letter of `my_str`, and then the call `print char` prints that character.
+In the end, we get the same result as either of our `while` loops above, and the less Pythonic `for` loop that we wrote above.
 This way is considered to be the Pythonic way to iterate over a string (or other iterable, which we'll cover next class), and so it's an important concept to grasp.

 Why is it more Pythonic?
 That's a good question.
 When we say that something is more "Pythonic", this means that we are using the language in such a way that makes your code both more readable and simultaneously uses Python's power to make your solutions more optimal.
 Let's look at how this applies to the final implementation of our `for` loop.

-Well, we can see that it is more readable since we don't have to index into our string anymore.
+We can see that it is more readable since we don't have to index into our string anymore.
 This means that there is less to follow along with and keep track of; rather than keeping track of both the current index we are on and what letter that index corresponds to in our string, all we have to keep track of is the current letter we're on.
 We can also note that our code just looks cleaner and more simple, too.
 In terms of making our code more optimal, since we no longer have to index into the string to grab characters, we have fewer steps in each iteration of the loop.
 This means less work for Python to do.

 #### A Quick Aside on String Formatting